Startseite

 About me

-My name is Maximilian Wagner and I am currently a joint PhD student at the University of Graz and Antwerp.
+My name is Maximilian Wagner and I recently finished my joint PhD degree at the University of Graz and Antwerp.
+I am currently working as a PostDoc at the Faculty of Civil Engineering at the University of Rijeka.
+I am conducting my research in the framework of a YUFE scholarship together with the University of Antwerp.
 Ever since I was a child, I was intrigued with nature and the diversity that inhabits our planet.
 Inspired by stories of naturalists and early pioneers of scuba-diving I took up nature photography and began my studies in Biology at the Karl-Franzens University of Graz…

 Research